 Within the past generation zombies have risen to the top of the horror heap, as shows like The Walking Dead and classic films like Night of the Living Dead bring the shambling monsters to life, so to speak.
-But zombies represent much more than monsters, and their origins and history are still being debated by scientists, historians and folklorists.
+But zombies represent much more than monsters, and their origins and history beginning with voodoo are still being debated by scientists, historians, and folklorists.

 Southey's brother-in-law, the poet Samuel Taylor Coleridge, argued that N'ztimbi meant a life force or a soul and not a being, and that men were robbed of this force when enslaved.
 So, when someone no longer had control of his own life -- a slave -- he lost his soul and became a "zombie," under the power of another.
 This motif continues in the image of a modern zombie, as noted by folklorist and author Marina Warner.